Teenager dies in hospital after stabbing: Sussex Police make murder arrests

-Sussex Police said the 17-year-old died in hospital after suffering life-threatening injuries following an assault in Marches Road – in Warnham, near Horsham – in the early hours of Sunday morning (July 23).
+Sussex Police said a 17-year-old boy died in hospital after suffering life-threatening injuries following an assault in Marches Road – in Warnham, near Horsham – in the early hours of Sunday morning (July 23).

 “His family have been informed and are being supported by specialist officers,” a police spokesperson said.